huifenglee/New-York-City-vehicle-collision-and-bike-station/README.md

 would be interesting to correlate?

 In the notebook ("New York Bike Station EDA and Predictive Modelling.ipynb"), those four questions are answered in Section 2, 3, 4, 5 respectively
-The summary of answers has been written in the document "results.docx" stored in the repository.
+The summary of answers has been written in the document "Results.docx" stored in the repository.

 ## 2. Versions of Python and Packages